 BP says profit slides 26 percent in first quarter

-British energy giant BP on Tuesday announced sliding net profit for the first quarter of the year on plunging oil prices and compared with the first three months of 2014.
+British energy giant BP on Tuesday announced sliding net profit for the first quarter of the year compared with the same period in 2014, amid plunging oil prices.

 Profit after tax stood at $2.6 billion (2.4 billion euros) between January and March compared with net profit of $3.5 billion in the first quarter of 2014, BP said in an earnings statement.